zhiyuan5986/AI2613-Algorithm-Design-and-Analysis/README.md

-# AI2615-Algorithm-Design-and-Analysis
+# AI2615-Design-and-Analysis-of-Algorithms
-The material of AI2615: Algorithm Design and Analysis, SJTU, Spring 2022.
+The material of AI2615: Design and Analysis of Algorithms, SJTU, Spring 2022.
 My lecturer is Chihao Zhang.